lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Human-Centred AI
+  - Human-centred AI
-  - Foundation Model Ethics and Evaluation
+  - Foundation model ethics and evaluation
-  - Philosophy of Language and Cognition
+  - Cognitive/computational linguistics
-  - Cognitive/Computational Linguistics
+  - Philosophy of language and cognition
-  - The Ethics of Interaction/Behavioural Design
+  - The ethics of interaction/behavioural design
-  - Wellbeing-Supportive Technologies
+  - Wellbeing-supportive technologies

 # Education to show in About widget
 education: